 When people are looking to rehome their pet, we ensure that they have access to the resources our community offers before they make the decision to surrender their pet to Lollypop Farm.
 Our website refers pet owners to the assistance programs that address issues pet owners might be experiencing.
 We also provide suggestions and resources for re-homing, and offer links to other area animal rescues.

 Lollypop Farm is here to help and we ask that pet owners contact us before coming to the shelter to surrender your pet.
 We take this opportunity to provide information on resources available throughout the community to help find the best options for the pet and owner, which may include scheduling an appointment to surrender the pet.
 Scheduling appointments allows us to help the communities neediest pets first and to manage the number of animals we are caring for in the shelter.
 If an owner still decides to surrender their pet, we’ll advise them of the potential outcome for their pet and let them make a decision based on that information.

 To provide the best outcome possible for each animal, a variety of resources are available to meet that pet’s needs:

 - A full-service in-house veterinary clinic to address most medical needs

-- A behavioral modification program to help pets with behavior issues
+- A behavioral modification program to help pets with some behavior issues

 - An extensive foster care volunteer program that expands our capacity of care for young kittens and pets who need long-term rehabilitation

-- Collaborations with other rescues and shelters to transfer pets
+- Collaborations with rescues groups and shelters to transfer pets

 - Focused efforts to reunite stray pets with their owners.